open5e/open5e/source/characters/background.rst

 jester.

-Choosing a background provides you with important story cues about your character’s identity.
+Choosing a background provides you with important story cues about your character's identity.
 The most important question to ask about your background is *what changed*?
 Why did you stop doing whatever your background describes and start adventuring?
-Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don’t you have *more* money?
+Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don't you have *more* money?
 How did you learn the skills of your class?
 What sets you apart from ordinary people who share your background?